nareshbhatia/movie-magic-chatgpt-4o/README.md

 2. Filter and Sort button does not look like the requirements.
 3. The Poster column is out of order.
 4. Column widths of the table do not match that of the image.
+5. There should be no borders between movie entries.

 Still pretty good for automatic generation!